ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-button/readme.md

 ## Examples

-Example of a bare-bones button component, the user is simply passing in the label for the button.
+Example of a bare-bones button component, the label for the button is provided.
 The default button type will be `secondary`, and the native HTML button type will be `button`.

 ```html
 <ontario-button>Element Content</ontario-button>